Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 Key classes for desktop app include:

 * **database** - this is a private class which deals with writing and reading persistant data stored on disk.
 Encapsulation of this class makes the back-end modular and allows altering of the data classes and other elements of the program without needing to change database.
+The database class follows the liskov substitution princple, as it does not care what type of data request comes in (between sponsor, user and challenge types).
 * **data classes** - database API that retrieves and updates user, sponsor, challenge information (with each data type having their separate APIs respectively to ensure encapsulation of database class).
 Having seperate classes for each type of data allowed for modularity when modifying request types was necessary during the project.
 * **events** - receives and processes MQTT payloads, passes on information into view to rebuild UI with every new request, and into the database API to either publish (pull type requests) information into MQTT client topics or update (push type requests) the database.
 This class also contains event listeners for buttons and lists in the UI, and any time an event occurs (such as data being added) the view class is refreshed.
 This was done to enable changing statistics to be visualised in real time as opposed to after a restart.
 * **tests** - the test class contains unit tests to ensure edge cases are handled gracefully.
 This is necessary for future integration, to have confidence that all requests work correctly.